Music47ell/News47ell/README.md

 ## Stack

-- `Next.js` - A React framework for building server-side rendered and static web applications.
+- `Astro` - A fast, flexible new static site framework for the modern web.
 - `TypeScript` - A typed superset of JavaScript that compiles to plain JavaScript.
 - `Tailwind CSS` - A utility-first CSS framework for rapidly building custom user interfaces.
 - `Drizzle ORM` - A lightweight and simple ORM for Node.js that supports multiple databases.